 CrossIceHockey.com is proud to introduce a new feature, where hockey captains have the opportunity to speak their minds about this generally thankless job.
 Here, Jared Cohen shares his experience of what it’s like to be captain of Hockey North America’s NY Knights team.

-How did you become captain of your rec hockey team?
+How did you become a hockey captain of your team?

 I was appointed captain because I took the lead, and that’s exactly what I try to do each game.
 Having absolutely zero hockey experience, I joined a beginner team in January of 2014.
 After a few sessions and seeing the camaraderie begin to develop with my new teammates, we were faced with the daunting task of selecting a team name and ordering our jerseys.
 For whatever reason I took charge of that—it must have been a slow day at the office or something.
 And when asked by the seamstress to which jersey she should apply the “C,” I emailed the team, asking them who wanted to be captain.
 After a few replies, it was decided I would be “El Capitan” of the NY Knights.